reedriley/kwm/README.md

 *Kwm* runs a local daemon to read messages and trigger functions.
 *Kwmc* is used to write to *Kwm*'s socket, and must be used when interacting with and configuring how *Kwm* works.
-[khd](https://github.com/koekeishiya/khd) can be used to create keybindings to perform some *Kwmc* command.
+[Khd](https://github.com/koekeishiya/khd) can be used to create keybindings to perform some *Kwmc* command.
+More info can be found [in the example dir](https://github.com/koekeishiya/kwm/tree/master/examples).

 For in depth information, [**click here**](https://koekeishiya.github.io/kwm).
 For sample configurations and other useful scripts, check out the [wiki](https://github.com/koekeishiya/kwm/wiki).